 Fig & Port Wine Sauce

-- In a small frying pan add Olive Oil and sliced sweet onions – cook until caramelized.
-About 10 – 15 minutes.
+- In a large base saucepan add Olive Oil and sliced sweet onions – cook until lightly caramelized.
+About 10 minutes.
+(You can also use a small frying pan.)

-- Place figs or raisins, bay leaf, and Port Wine in a large base saucepan and heat over medium heat for about 5-minutes.
+- Add the figs or raisins, bay leaf, and Port Wine to the large base saucepan and heat over medium heat for about 5-minutes.
 The wider the base of your pan, the quicker this sauce will start to reduce.

 - Add broth, honey, cinnamon stick, balsamic vinegar, and caramelized onions to the fig port mixture.

-- Bring to a boil and simmer on low to low heat until reduced to about half or until desired thickness about 30 to 40 minutes.
+- Bring to a boil and simmer on low to medium heat until reduced to about half or until desired thickness about 15 minutes.

 - Season with salt and pepper.
 Then add desired amount of butter for that gourmet touch!

-- Cut the pork tenderloin into desired sizes about 1 ½-inch.
+- While the Fig & Port Wine Sauce is simmering on the stovetop, cut the pork tenderloin into desired sizes about 1 ½-inch.
 We got 9 medallion from 1 ½ pounds of Pork Tenderloin.

 - Wrap with Prosciutto and close with a wooden toothpick – be sure to remove them before serving.
 Place on a plate.